Malik Reneau: Recruiting

 Reneau originally decided to go with the Florida Gators, but he changed his mind when head coach Mike White took a job opportunity with the Georgia Bulldogs.
 Hoosiers point guard and fellow Montverde teammate Jalen Hood-Schifino prompted Indiana coaches to begin recruiting Reneau.
 Hood-Schifino recalled, "I was with him when he de-committed.
 As soon as that happened, I texted my coaches.
 I was like, we have to get Malik.
 As soon as I said that, the coaches got on him and they did a great job of recruiting him."

 College career

-Reneau, like his teammate Trayce Jackson-Davis, is left-handed.
+Indiana

+In his freshman year during the 2022-23 season, Reneau served as a backup to Trayce Jackson-Davis and Race Thompson, playing in 35 games and averaging 6.1 points, 3.7 rebounds, 0.8 assists, and 55.3 FG% in 14.9 minutes per game.
+He is left-handed like his teammate Trayce Jackson-Davis.
+Reneau was one of three Hoosiers to appear in all 35 games that season and made three starts.
+His play drew praise for effectiveness in the post and "stellar" footwork.
+After the 2024–25 season, Reneau entered his name into the NCAA transfer portal.

+Miami (FL)

+Reneau transferred to play for the Miami Hurricanes.